Overview

 Crime

-- You are obliged to carry an identity document while in Brazil.
+- Visitors are obliged to carry an identity document while in Brazil.
 However, as mentioned above, we recommend that instead of carrying your passport, you get a laminated copy of the picture page before travelling and use that for identification purposes, leaving your passport in a safe place in your hotel or lodging.
 You should also leave a copy of your passport (and travel and insurance documents) with family or friends at home.

 - Be aware that tourists are often targeted by criminals, especially prior to and during public festivals such as Carnival.
 Petty theft, such as pick-pocketing and bag snatching, is common, including by young men on motorcycles.
 Thieves operate in outdoor markets, in hotels and on and around public transport.
 Crime levels in shanty towns or 'favelas' (see below) and many satellite cities are very high.
 Tourists should avoid these areas, especially at night.